Email: bennett@thefordlawoffice.com

 Can be a defense in any case, but common in battery, domestic violence and drug charges

-In cases were a witness against you is not telling the truth, an important part of a good defense is establishing a reason why that person would lie.
+In cases where a witness against you is not telling the truth, an important part of a good defense is establishing a reason why that person would lie.
 This requires an aggressive and well thought out defense strategy, by a seasoned criminal defense attorney.
 In some cases, it may be beneficial to use the services of a trained private investigator to help shed light on the reality of the situation.
 You can’t wait around for the truth to come out.

 IDENTITY